shy2net/nodejs-angular-starter/README.md

 ```

 ActionResponse objects are objects that specify a response to an action done on the server.
 You can provide
 data which comes with the response.
+If the status of the ActionResponse is error, it will appear as toast
+by default in the client.

 You probably ask yourself, how does the data sent back to the client? well it is done using the call for `next(data?: any)`.
 This call will send the back to the postResponseMiddleware: